 A Sales KPI or metric is a performance measurement that is used by sales teams and by the top management to track the effectiveness of relevant sales activities within a company.
 These measures help in optimising your sales performance, sales funnel and sales cycle length.

-Here is the complete list of the most important sales KPIs and metrics, that we will discuss in this article in every detail:
+Here is the complete list of the top 17 sales KPIs and metrics that every sales rep and manager should know: